See Exactly Where Users Drop Off — and Why It Happens

 Growth Teams

-Prioritize experiments by focusing on the step with the largest drop-off — where a small improvement in conversion produces the biggest absolute impact on downstream revenue.
+Prioritize experiments by focusing on the step with the largest drop-off where a small improvement in conversion produces the biggest absolute impact on downstream revenue.

 Founders & CPOs

 Make build-versus-fix decisions.
 When the biggest leak in your product is at Step 3 of a five-step flow, that data changes the roadmap conversation.
-It's hard to argue for a new feature when half your users never experience the features you already built.
+It's difficult to argue for a new feature when half your users never experience the features you already built.

 UX Designers